Skip navigation

 A rich brewing tradition

 Since time immemorial, beer has been brewed in Siegerland.
 With home-grown hops and well-trained master brewers, the town’s many private and craft breweries would deliver beer to inns by horse-drawn cart in the 17th and 18th centuries.
 Brauhaus Irle is one such establishment.
-Beer continues to be brewed by the most tradition-conscious of breweries to this day, and served at the SuDWERK restaurant in the Kaan-Marienborn district.
+Beer continues to be brewed by the most tradition-conscious of breweries to this day, and served at the restaurant in the Kaan-Marienborn district.

 “The fountain of youth for anaemic people, nervous types and breastfeeding mothers”